This post is also available in: 简体中文 (Chinese (Simplified))

 The PEP is designed for highly skilled foreign professionals with earning of at least S$18,000 per month.
 It valid for 3-year and is non-renewable.
 For an existing EP holder who currently earn a fixed monthly salary of at least S$12,000 may apply for PEP.
 As regulated by MOM, pass holders should earn not less than S$144,000 per year while holding a PEP in Singapore.

 A PEP holder will have the following flexibility in employment.

 - Not be unemployed in Singapore for more than 6 months at any time.

 - Not need to re-apply for a new pass for changing of job.

 - Can stay in Singapore for a continuous period of up to 6 months without a job to search for new employment.

 The S Pass is for mid and semi-skilled workforce (mostly technical staff).
-To be eligible for applying this pass, you must secure a job in Singapore, with a monthly salary of at least S$2,300 (S$2,400 from 2020).
+To be eligible for applying this pass, you must secure a job in Singapore, a monthly salary of S$2,400 (from 01 October 2020, the qualifying salary for S-Pass will be raised to S$2,500).
 Additionally, you need to possess a degree or a diploma (a technical certificate of at least one-year study).

 S-Pass holders who earn S$6,000 per month can also provide apply dependant’s pass for their family members.

 Work Permit for Foreign Worker